 Scaled Agile Framework (SAFe) already has its version 4.0.
 It delivers in their own words “knowledge for the people building the world’s most important systems.”
-The popularity of Dean Leffingwell’s Scaled Agile Framework (SAFe) makes finding training or consulting easily.
+The popularity of Dean Leffingwell’s SAFe makes finding training or consulting easily.
 There are plenty of articles, tutorials and videos online, and the certification process is clear and fairly mature.
 Leffingwell wrote Scaling Software Agility with best practices for large enterprises.
-It led to SAFe.
+That book led to SAFe.

 In November 2016, Leffingwell’s new book, SAFe® 4.0 Distilled: Applying the Scaled Agile Framework® for Lean Software and Systems Engineering will be released.

-Relatively easy for organizations to transition to, SaFE is also prescriptive – it tells organizations exactly what to do.
+Relatively easy for organizations to transition to, SaFE is also prescriptive – it tells organizations exactly what to do, although with good intentions.
 A pitfall is the to try to adopt all of it without understanding the advantages of every piece of SAFe.
 It could lead to new mantras and language, including teamwork, program work, business epics, technical epics, metrics at every level and a host of other requirements, without a clear rationale.
 Complexity then ruins the simplicity which is core to Agile.

 A fool with a tool is still a fool